Kel-nana/Review-To-do-list/README.md

 <a name="about-project"></a>

-To do list is a project meant to master my skills in version control, GitHub flow, webpack and JavaScript.
+To do list is a project meant to master my skills in version control, GitHub flow, webpack, Jest and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>